thi-ng/genart-api/packages/adapter-layer/README.md

 > automatically reconciles any changes done to any of the adapted params on the
 > Layer side.

-For example a 3D vector param will be represented (on Layer's side) as three separate number params.
+For example, a 3D vector param will be represented (on Layer's side) as three separate number params.
 When either of them are modified, this platform adapter will apply the changes to the correct vector component/index and propagate the changed vector via the main `GenArtAPI` system.